Readless

 How many PM newsletters should I subscribe to?

 Start with 3-5 core newsletters that align with your current role and career goals.
 Entry-level PMs should focus on fundamentals (Lenny's Newsletter, Product School), while senior PMs benefit from strategic content (SVPG, CPO Club).
-You can always expand later, but starting small prevents overwhelm.
+You can always expand later, but starting small prevents overwhelm — and 41% of consumers already report subscription fatigue.

 How do I read multiple newsletters without spending hours each day?

 Use an AI newsletter summarizer that condenses multiple newsletters into one daily digest.
 This can reduce reading time by 80-90% while keeping you informed.
-Alternatively, schedule two 30-minute reading blocks per week instead of checking newsletters constantly.
+Alternatively, schedule two 30-minute reading blocks per week instead of checking newsletters constantly — research shows batched reading is 3x more effective than sporadic checking.

 Are paid PM newsletters worth the investment?